tnc-ca-geo/animl-ml/models/hwi-adsv1/README.md

 Source: [`FXClassifier` class in AddaxAI classify_detections.py, lines 72-130](https://github.com/PetervanLunteren/AddaxAI/blob/main/classification_utils/model_types/addax-sppnet/classify_detections.py)

-The wrapper class and backbone loading function are adapted from the AddaxAI reference, simplified for our single known backbone (EfficientNet V2 M, 1280-dim output, NHWC layout, 4D feature map output).
+The wrapper class and backbone loading function are adapted from the AddaxAI reference, simplified for our single known backbone.
+The backbone outputs a flat 2D tensor `[batch, 2498]` (the onnx2torch conversion bakes global average pooling into the backbone), so we use a simple `flatten(1)` rather than the generic ndim branching in the original code.
+The head input size is read from the checkpoint's `head.weight` shape at load time rather than hardcoded.

 ### Backbone identity: EfficientNet V2 M